justcatthefish/ctf-writeups/2022-11-25-HITCON/Secret/README.md

 [https://www.wolframcloud.com/](https://www.wolframcloud.com/)) to solve this for me. \
 Note: After the CTF I've found out this can be solved easily with LLL (Thanks to Robin for the idea).
-You can skip the remaining section if you want to read about that other solution (it's more educative).
+You can skip the following subsection if you want to read about that other solution (it's more educative).

 <br />